 ASIMILY is a healthcare and medical device management platform and is primarily focused on incident monitoring, remediation, and prevention, device relationships, and contextual risk management.
 Healthcare has been a field deeply concerned about IoT security and hackers’ ability to influence lifesaving medical devices.
 The vendor is based out of California.

 Fortanix is another California native, oriented to runtime encryptions built on Intel SGX to provide security to the public cloud and remote clouds.
-IoT devices connect to both types of cloud, which can open security holes if they are not encrypted.
+Devices connect to both types of cloud, which can open security holes if they are not encrypted.
 The vendor was founded in 2016.

 Karamba Security is an end-to-end automotive cybersecurity prevention solution provider based in Michigan, Israel, and Japan.
 They offer deterministic controls and hardening for IoT devices.